 People testing positive for COVID-19, however, had a more than one-and-a-half times higher risk of stroke if they were over the age of 80.

-“We found support for an increased risk of being diagnosed with neurodegenerative and cerebrovascular disorders in COVID-19 positive compared to COVID-negative patients,” the study’s lead author, Dr. Pardis Zarifkar from the Rigshospitalet in Denmark said in a news release.
+“We found support for an increased risk of being diagnosed with neurodegenerative and cerebrovascular disorders in COVID-19 positive compared to COVID-negative patients,” the study’s lead author, Dr. Pardis Zarifkar from the Rigshospitalet in Denmark said in a news release at the time of publication of the 2022 study.
 “Apart for ischemic stroke, most neurological disorders do not appear to be more frequent after COVID-19 than after influenza or community-acquired bacterial pneumonia.”

 Other factors the authors said they were unable to control for include socioeconomic status, lifestyle factors and length of hospital stay.
 The study’s results may also be biased, they noted, because it only included people who tested positive in a hospital setting.
 This excludes about four out of every five people who contracted COVID-19 in Denmark during that time but did not get tested in a hospital.